-The movement in the Company's Solvency Capital Requirement during 2020 was mainly due to new business and investment performance which impact in particular Market risk and Lapse risk.
-Growth in the capital requirement generally moves in line with assets under administration.
+The movement in the Company's Solvency Capital Requirement during 2021 was mainly due to new business and investment performance which impact in particular Market risk and Lapse risk.
+Growth in the capital requirement generally moves in line with AuA.
 The final amount of the Solvency Capital Requirement is subject to supervisory assessment.